msomeone/PeasyMotion/README.md

 ![Animated demonstration](preview.gif)

-Implements "word-motion" mode ~same way as it is done in vim-easymotion + open documents navigation This extension differs from other motion/jump extensions as it assigns jump labels to all words in text viewport, without asking specific "jump" key.
+Implements "word-motion" mode ~same way as it is done in vim-easymotion and Jump to open document via jump label combo.
+This extension differs from other motion/jump extensions as it assigns jump labels to all words in text viewport, without asking specific "jump" key.
 Such a behaviour may lead to faster motion and navigation in certain scenarios.
 Inspired by original [vim-easymotion](https://github.com/easymotion/vim-easymotion) script for VIM.